Day Dig Prices

 Your day starts at the museum at 9:00 a.m. with a brief talk about the dig site you will be visiting.
 Afterward, you are taken to the designated dig site to be shown the many techniques we use in our work.
 This is a hands-on program, so you WILL get dirty!

 Once your field experience is complete, you will be brought back to the museum for a lunch break and then it’s on to the prep lab where you will be taught how to properly clean and preserve fossils.
-We require at least 24 hours notice to set up your dig and payment will be required in advance.
+We require at least 7 days advance notice to set up your dig so as not to conflict with other reservations.

 Things to bring the day of the dig: